SupportZone

 Emily Boyes

-Emil Boyes grew up dancing competitively and canoeing Northern Ontario and Quebec’s rivers and lakes.
+Emily Boyes grew up dancing competitively and canoeing Northern Ontario and Quebec’s rivers and lakes.
 Her upbringing cultivated a deep appreciation for sport and nature, leading her to become an avid whitewater kayaker and canoeist and pursue a diploma in Adventure guiding and a Bachelor of Interdisciplinary Studies in Adventure Sport and Sociology from Thompson Rivers University.

 Emily has over ten years of experience instructing and coaching youth in whitewater canoeing and kayaking while helping them navigate the physical and emotional challenges of sport and adolescence.
 After craving a more diverse set of skills to better support her work, Emily started her leadership coaching journey in 2013 through the Co-active Training Institute and became a Certified Professional Co-Active Coach and an Associate Certified Coach through the International Coaching Federation.
 She also has a Master of Education in Leadership Studies from the University of Victoria.